 1. Sustainably Harvested

-While it takes up to sixty years for hardwood trees to mature, the current supply is sufficient to last for a minimum of the next 100 years, providing enough time for newly planted trees to grow and mature.
+For each cubic foot of trees that are harvested, a median of 1.6 cubic feet is replanted, ensuring that the rate of harvest is often below the median growth rate.
+While it takes up to sixty years for hardwood trees to mature, the current supply is sufficient to last for a minimum of 100 years, providing enough time for newly planted trees to grow and mature.

 2. The Natural Choice

 Wood flooring is created with natural, long-lasting materials that look great and are environmentally friendly.
 Hardwood floor is comprised of two components of wood, the core and the veneer.
 The veneer is solid hardwood harvested directly from timber.
 The core of engineered hardwood, however, varies depending on product and manufacturer.
 It may contain medium- and high-density fiberboard or plywood.

 Although these materials are created via different processes, they are all in fact natural wood products.
 Many manufacturers utilize recycled wood pieces in their cores, reducing waste while producing a high quality and sustainable flooring solution.

 Far too many popular floor finishes, sealants, and stains contain hazardous volatile organic compounds (VOCs) and solvents such as formaldehyde and toluene.
 Environmentally friendly options include water-based urethanes or oil-based polyurethane, although VOCs may be present in oil-based polyurethane finishes.

 There are some drawbacks to water-based urethane – they are often more expensive and have a shorter lifespan than oil-based products.
 Therefore, linseed oil products present an interesting eco-friendly option.
 It is recommended to purchase sealants that don’t contain VOC (or one that contains very low VOC) which can be ensured by avoiding products with formaldehyde.